dmmitrenko/dmmitrenko/README.md

 <!-- **dmmitrenko/dmmitrenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I am passionate software engineer with experience in developing web applications using various technologies.
-I enjoy learning new things.

 <!--
 - 🔭 I’m currently working on ...